damiel-hub/fan-inverse-forward-methods/README.md

 By following these steps, you can successfully set up and run inverse and forward analyses.

-## How to Cite
+# How to Cite

 If you use this project in your research or work, please give us credit by citing it with the following BibTeX entries:

 ### Inverse method: extracting the distance-elevation relationship
 ```
-Chiu, Y.H. & Capart, H. (In process). *Inverse Computational Morphology of Debris and Alluvial Fans*.
-Retrieved from [https://github.com/damiel-hub/geometric-alluvial-fan].
+Chiu, Y.H.D.
+Chen, T.Y.K and Capart, H. (In process). *Inverse computational morphology of debris and alluvial fans*. *Computers & Geosciences*.
 ```
 ### Forward method: simulating fan topography